MBA held for stealing high-end cars

-Audi, Merc, Fortuner among vehicles stolen from five-star hotels; accused sold them to drug dealers
+Audi, Merc among vehicles stolen from five-star hotels; accused sold them to drug dealers

 : An MBA graduate has been arrested for allegedly stealing around a dozen luxurious cars from the parking lots of five-star hotels in the Capital and other cities.